acoustic-content-samples/sample-node-red-contrib-wch/README.md

     ![Config credentials](https://raw.githubusercontent.com/ibm-wch/sample-node-red-contrib-wch/master/doc/images/config_user.png)

-    > __NOTE__ It is recommended to add a name whoch makes it easier to identify the configuration
+    > __NOTE__ It is recommended to add a name whrioch makes it easier to identify the configuration

 6. Select the Add button to submit your input